 What is Child Labor?

 In many of the developing countries, childhood is experienced very differently from developed countries like America.
 Even in developed countries like the United States childhood is a stage of human development that has become a more recent phenomenon.
-Child labor has been part of American history...
-According to Hugh D. Hindman, author of “Child Labor an American History” “child labor is viewed as an economically underdeveloped nation’s problem” but in reality in U.S. history child labor dates back to where many children were prone to follow their parents into the industrial employment.
+Child labor has been part of American history According to Hugh D. Hindman, author of “Child Labor an American History” “child labor is viewed as an economically underdeveloped nation’s problem” but in reality in U.S. history child labor dates back to where many children were prone to follow their parents into the industrial employment.
 Child labor started in the industrial countries and brought about importance in national and family economic strategies.
 (Humphries, 175)